 For Vivienne Westwood Red Label AW16, said topic was climate change – or as Westwood put it, Climate Revolution.
 Set in London’s Royal College of Surgeons, the show called upon the colleges and universities to start an intellectual movement and put a stop to climate change.

-There were buttoned-up tweed blazers, crisp white shirts, long conservative lengths and mannish suits, pleated midi skirts with printed knits, and silky slip like dresses that one could almost – almost – describe as simple.
-But this wouldn’t be Vivienne Westwood Red Label without bright red tartan, pirate buckles, quilted patchworks coats and a whole mix up of prints – of which there was an abundance of.
+There were buttoned-up tweed blazers, crisp white shirts, long conservative lengths and mannish suits, pleated midi skirts with printed knits, and silky slip-like dresses that one could almost be described as simple.
+But this wouldn’t be Vivienne Westwood Red Label without bright red tartan, pirate buckles, quilted patchworks coats and a whole mix-up of prints – of which there was an abundance of.

 Words by Angharad Jones.
 Images property of Vogue.